 The letters start out with Georgia full of love for her soldier beau away at the front.
 But halfway through the correspondence, the tone changes.
-Veiled accusations start and the tone drips with disdain.
+Veiled accusations start, and the tone drips with disdain.
 She concluded one letter with an outright accusation of infidelity and confessions of feeling betrayed and heartbroken.

 If you came to Nashville for the music, there are many more reasons to prolong your stay.
 Nashville has a blossoming dining scene and a vibrant art scene.
-Our ghost tour of Nashville covers the music industry in its painful glory, but we also dive into the history of Nashville before Country Music was even a glint in its creator’s eye.
+Our ghost tour of Nashville covers the music industry in all its painful glory, but we also dive into the history of Nashville before Country Music was even a glint in its creator’s eye.

 All our stories are rooted in historical fact, from the tragic end of President James K. Polk to the hauntings of the Downtown Presbyterian Church following the 2010 floods.

 Every major era of the history of this great southern town is covered in our tour.
 Not only will you hear about the characters from these times, but the details will be committed to your memory thanks to the unforgettable ghost stories.